statuser/AdvancedAnalytics/Design Thinking Process.md

 One way UX designers can accomplish much of their work by following the design thinking approach.
 The design thinking approach is an iterative framework that outlines specific steps to crafting user centered designs.
 The process is iterative and may be non-linear as you bounce between different steps in the process or revisit earlier steps and situations and changing understanding dictate.

-Steps steps in the Design Thinking process are:
+The steps in the Design Thinking process are:

 ![Design Thinking Process](./DesignThinkingProcess.jpeg)